 Outdoor activities in and around Sóller

 In the surroundings of Sóller there is the possibility of doing activities with organised excursions.
 Our recommendation?
-Discover the wonders of Mallorca such as Sa Calobra and the Torrent de Pareis on a boat trip starting in the Port of Sóller.
+Discover the wonders of Mallorca such as Sa Calobra and the Torrent de Pareis on a boat trip starting in Port de Sóller.

 Puerto de Sóller

-The Port of Sóller is the extension of the town of Sóller that embraces the sea.
-The Port of Sóller is only 6 km away by car, but if you want to go for a walk, it is also possible as there is an uninterrupted pavement for pedestrians from Sóller.
+Port de Sóller is the extension of the town of Sóller that embraces the sea.
+The Port of Sóller is only 6 km away by car, but if you want to go for a walk, it is also possible as there is an uninterrupted pavement for pedestrians.

-You will arrive at a beautiful fishing port, which is also the final destination of the Sóller tramway, and where traditional llaüts are moored alongside impressive yachts.
+You will arrive at a beautiful fishing port, which is also the final destination of the tramway we told you about earlier, and where traditional llaüts are moored alongside impressive yachts.

-A perfect plan could be a dinner with a wonderful sunset in the background, a plan that is very easy to fulfil as there are numerous restaurants where to eat in Puerto de Sóller, all of them along the port itself.
+A perfect plan could be a dinner with a wonderful sunset in the background, a plan that is very easy to fulfil as there are numerous restaurants where to eat in Port de Sóller, all of them along the harbour itself.

-One such restaurant, and the best place with the best views of the sunset in Sóller, is Bar Nautilus near the spectacular Hotel Jumeirah, one of the best hotels in Mallorca.
-You will be just above the Cap Gros lighthouse, at the height of the mouth, with the spectacle of the sunset right in front of you.
+One of those restaurants with the best views to watch the sunset in Port de Sóller is Bar Nautilus very close to the spectacular Hotel Jumeirah, one of the best hotels in Mallorca.
+You will be just above the Cap Gros lighthouse, at the height of the mouth, with a spectacular sunset right in front of you.